tgirke/rcf/pages/manuals/manuals_linux-cluster_jobs.md

 namd2 +idlepoll +devices $CUDA_VISIBLE_DEVICES MD1.namd
 ```

-Each user is limited to a maximum of 4 GPUs on the gpu partition.
+Each group is limited to a maximum of 8 GPUs on the gpu partition.
 Please be respectful of others and keep in mind that the GPU nodes are a limited shared resource.
-Since the CUDA libraries will only run with GPU hardware then development and compiling of code must be done within a job session on a GPU node, examples mentioned above.
+Since the CUDA libraries will only run with GPU hardward, development and compiling of code must be done within a job session on a GPU node.

 Here are a few more examples of jobs that utilize more complex features (ie. array, dependency, MPI etc):
 [Slurm Examples](http://biocluster.ucr.edu/~jhayes/slurm/examples/)